tjwells47/gnome-next-meeting/README.md

 # Gnome Next Meeting
 A gnome extension that displays a countdown until your next meeting in your top panel using Argos.

-Uses Next Meeting by Nathan Spindel as Inspiration
+Next Meeting by Nathan Spindel is Inspiration

 https://github.com/imagine/nextmeeting